 Pour.
 Choose your serve dish of choice.
 You can pour into small cups or one big bowl.
 The ways to serve this dessert are as endless as there are toping to top it.
 Have fun with it.

 What topping did you use on your muhalabiyeh?
 Leave a comment below and inspire us.
 We would love to know any tips or tricks you use to make the best muhalabiyeh.

 The pudding base:

-- 5 tbsp of cornstarch or 1/2 cup rice flour
+- 5 tablespoon cornstarch or ½ cup rice flour

 - Ground Pistachio

 - Mix.
 Whisk together the cornstarch and milk in a medium-pot until you have no lumps.